Lisa Borders: Career

-Borders was the president of the Henry W. Grady Health System Foundation where she led a five-year $325 million capital campaign before serving with the Atlanta city council.
+Borders was the president of the Henry W. Grady Health System Foundation where she led a five-year, $325 million capital campaign before serving with the Atlanta City Council.
 From 2004 to 2010, she was president of the Atlanta City Council of Atlanta, Georgia, having been elected at-large in an August 10, 2004 special election, her first run for public office.
-Her duties included presiding over and maintaining relationships with the city government.
+After being sworn in on August 16, 2004, her duties included presiding over and maintaining relationships with the city government.
 She was a candidate for mayor of Atlanta in 2009.
 On November 11, 2009, Borders endorsed mayoral candidate Kasim Reed for the runoff election, occurring between Reed and Mary Norwood on December 1, 2009.
 Borders was succeeded in office by Ceasar Mitchell.

 In 2010, Borders became a founding leader of No Labels, a 501(c)(4) citizens movement of Republicans, Democrats and Independents whose mission is to address the politics of problem solving.

 Borders was the vice president of global community affairs at The Coca-Cola Company before becoming the fourth president of the Women's National Basketball Association (WNBA) on February 10, 2016.
 As president, she established live streaming games on Twitter and launched the WNBA's one-day fantasy game.
 In 2017, the league recorded its highest attendance rate and the season was its most-watched in four years.
 She also served as the league's public face, hosting press conferences and doing a variety of interviews.

 In October 2018, Borders left the league to become the first president and chief executive officer of Time's Up.
 In February 2019, she abruptly left her position at Time's Up due to sexual misconduct accusations against her son.